ludwig-ai/ludwig-docs/docs/developer_guide/add_a_combiner.md

         # ...
 ```

-# 4. Implement `forward`
+# 4. Implement `forward` method

-The `forward` method of the combiner should combine the input feature embeddings into a single output tensor, which will
+The `forward` method of the combiner should combine the input feature representations into a single output tensor, which
-be passed to output feature decoders.
-Each key in inputs is an input feature name, and the corresponding value is a
+will be passed to output feature decoders.
+Each key in inputs is an input feature name, and the respective value is a
-dictionary of the input feature outputs.
-Each feature output guaranteed to contain an `encoder_output` key, and may contain other outputs)
+dictionary of the input feature's outputs.
+Each feature output dictionary is guaranteed to contain an `encoder_output`
+key, and may contain other outputs depending on the encoder.

-`forward` returns a dictionary of torch.Tensors which must contain an `encoder_output` key.
-It may optionally return
+`forward` returns a dictionary mapping strings to tensors which must contain a `combiner_output` key.
+It may optionally
-additional value that might be useful for output feature decoding, loss computation, or explanation.
-For example,
+return additional values that might be useful for output feature decoding, loss computation, or explanation.
+For
-`TabNetCombiner` returns its sparse attention masks (`attention_masks`, which are useful to see which features were
+example, `TabNetCombiner` returns its sparse attention masks (`attention_masks`, and `aggregated_attention_masks`) which
-attended to in each prediction step.
+are useful to see which input features were attended to in each prediction step.

 For example, the following is a simplified version of `TransformerCombiner`'s forward method: